cfengine/documentation/manuals/knowledge.markdown

     $ cf-promises -r

-Normally, the default policy in Nova or Constellation will perform this command each time the policy is changed.
+Normally, the default policy in CFEngine Enterprise will perform this command each time the policy is changed.